ADD CONDITION

 Pediatric Use

 If your child is under 5 years old, it's important to consult with a doctor before using this medication.
-For children aged 5 and older, you can give them one lozenge to dissolve slowly in their mouth.
+For children aged 5 years and older, you can give them one lozenge to dissolve slowly in their mouth.
 They can repeat this every 2 hours as needed, or follow your doctor's instructions.
-Always ensure you’re using the medication safely and effectively for your child's age group.
+Always ensure you’re following the recommended guidelines for their age to keep them safe.

 Geriatric Use